AQE Information Letter 2020-2021

 Car parking will be available at the rear and side of the school, but please note that we only have 100 spaces and nearly 300 children will sit the tests.
 To avoid traffic congestion, those who live nearby should walk.
 Others should give serious consideration to parking in town and walking up to the school.
 The PSNI have been forewarned of the potential for traffic problems and have assured us that they will try to help and support on those mornings.

-Should your child feel sick on the 17th of October or on the morning of any of the tests please keep him/her at home and inform the school 028 93322244.
+Should your child feel sick on the morning of any of the tests please keep him/her at home and inform the school 028 93322244.

 I wish your children all the best for the tests and hope that everyone will remain as calm and relaxed as possible.
 Please contact the school and speak to Mr Barr, our examinations officer, if there is a problem you wish to discuss with us.
 A copy of this letter will be posted on the school website.